Monk’s Salad (Saltat al Rahib)

 This is a very, very popular ingredient in the Middle East and surrounding region.
 It is essentially pomegranate juice that’s been cooked and reduced to a thick, syrup like consistency.

 The final result is a thick liquid that’s a cross between honey and balsamic vinegar.
-I have a homemade recipe on LinsFood.
-Just click here (or the link below) if you want to try making your own pomegranate molasses.
+I have a homemade recipe for pomegranate molasses here (or the link below) if you want to try making your own.

 One of the most popular recipes on LinsFood is also this Persian Roast Lamb with Pomegranate Molasses, if you love roast lamb!